 Since 2011 teachers from across Asia have been sharing tips, learning about the latest research and asking questions on the 'Teaching English Asia' Facebook page.
 The number of teachers who 'like' the page has grown from just over 300 in August 2011 to over 237,000 in June 2018.

-The British Council is a key partner in Asia-Pacific Declaration on Social Enterprise and Impact Investment, which aims to promote the growth of social enterprise and impact investment across the Asia-Pacific region.
+The British Council is a key partner in Asia-Pacific Declaration on Social Enterprise and Impact Investment.

 If social enterprises choose the wrong structure at the start they may run into serious issues, but thanks to an authoritative new guide, covering 8 ASEAN countries, they can better understand their legal, regulatory and tax obligations and select a business structure that will support their mission and growth plans.